akospasztor/ft800/README.md

 http://www.ftdichip.com/Products/ICs/FT800.html

 C Library for FTDI FT800 EVE controller.
- - Easy to use and flexible
+- Easy to use
+- Flexible
+- Can be easily ported to other microcontrollers
 - Tested with ARM Cortex-M4 microcontroller (STM32F4xx series)
- - Can be easily ported to other microcontrollers

 ## Usage
 Functions and defines can be found in ft800.h and ft800.c files.
 No modifications should be made in these files.